 Batteries may be small, but they’re far from simple.
 They’re highly engineered electrochemical cells.
 Chemical energy is converted to electrical energy by a redox reaction.
 This process takes place between the three major parts of a battery: the anode, cathode, and electrolyte.
 Different types of batteries use different materials for these parts.
 The materials for these parts are chosen depending on how well they give up or attract electrons, something that must happen for an electric current to be generated.
 The anode is often a metal, the cathode is a metallic oxide, and the electrolyte is a salt solution that facilitates the ion flow.

 Duracell pioneered the Alkaline Manganese Dioxide electrochemical system nearly 40 years ago.
 In the 1960s, this battery system rapidly became the popular choice of designers in the ever-widening field of consumer electronics.
 Alkaline or Alkaline Manganese Dioxide cells have many advantages over zinc-carbon cells including up to ten times the ampere-hour capacity at high and continuous drain conditions.
 Also, its performance at low temperatures is superior to other conventional aqueous electrolyte primary cells.
 Other significant advantages are longer shelf life, better leakage resistance, and superior low-temperature performance.
 Its more effective, secure seal provides excellent resistance to leakage and corrosion.
-Today, Duracell manufactures three alkaline batteries: Ultra Power, Plus Power and Simply.
+Today, Duracell manufactures three alkaline batteries: Ultra, Plus

 No, different batteries provide different lengths of life and power output, depending on the type and amount of chemicals used to compose them.
 Think of it like cooking a meal: Using different ingredients and amounts make the meal taste different.